summary

 AI Summary

-This bill makes several changes related to community development districts, which are special districts created to manage development and provide services in specific areas.
-First, it clarifies that community development districts can enforce their own deed restrictions regarding synthetic turf, meaning state-level restrictions on synthetic turf will not apply to them in this context.
-Second, it revises the definition of a "compact, urban, mixed-use district" to include specific acreage requirements and development entitlements, and also allows for districts to be located within qualified opportunity zones or community redevelopment areas.
-The most significant change establishes a new process for recalling elected members of a community development district's governing body, allowing electors to initiate a recall by petition for specific grounds such as malfeasance or neglect of duty, with detailed procedures for signature gathering, verification by election officials, and potential recall elections.
-This new recall process also specifies when a member can be subjected to recall, limits their eligibility for reappointment after a recall or resignation, and outlines penalties for petition-related offenses.
-Finally, the bill clarifies that certain elected board members of community development districts are subject to these new recall provisions and sets an effective date of July 1, 2026.
+This bill makes several changes related to Community Development Districts (CDDs), which are special districts that provide a range of services and infrastructure within a defined area.
+First, it clarifies that CDDs can enforce deed restrictions regarding synthetic turf, meaning they are exempt from certain state-level restrictions on regulating artificial grass.
+Second, it revises the definition of a "compact, urban, mixed-use district" to include specific acreage requirements and development entitlements, and also allows for districts located within a qualified opportunity zone or a community redevelopment area to meet these criteria.
+The most significant provision establishes a formal recall process for elected members of a CDD's board of supervisors, allowing qualified electors to remove board members for specific grounds such as malfeasance, misfeasance, or neglect of duty, and outlines detailed procedures for initiating and conducting such recalls, including petition requirements, signature verification by the supervisor of elections, and the recall referendum itself.
+Finally, it amends existing law to explicitly state that elected board members are subject to these new recall provisions and sets an effective date of July 1, 2026.

 Committee Categories